-“Sundowning” is a term that describes increased confusion as the day progresses.
+“Sundowning” is a term that describes increased confusion among those with Alzheimer’s disease as the day progresses.
 The cause of sundowning is unknown, but there are factors that may contribute to the symptoms, such as fatigue, low lighting, and increased shadows.
 As the day progresses, the person with Alzheimer’s disease becomes more confused.
 Sundowning is predictable, beginning at about the same time each day.
 Due to the predictability, there are ways to help combat this difficult behavior.

 - Keep a consistent routine.